 » Meer over assets assets were reduced – the directors did not have to take account of the fact that the judgement in which the creditor was ordered to make payment would be set aside in 2009.
 It was not found that the directors knew or should have known that this offsetting would no longer make the creditor`s recovery possible a few years later.
 The appeal court ratified the court’s judgement.

-AMS Advocaten specializes in Dutch corporate law
+Lawyer specialized in Dutch corporate law

 AMS Lawyers has a broad experience in the field of corporate law.
-Do you have any questions or legal issues concerning corporate law?
-Please contact us without any obligation.